 lol my mom grew up in a soviet country and she said that life was easier because you didn’t have so many choices—if you wanted a shirt, you didn’t have to choose between 10000 different styles and 10000 different brands and 10000 different colors.

-you can have minimalism in fashion from an aesthetic perspective, but that’s different from living a minimalist lifestyle. to live a minimalist lifestyle would almost have to abandon fashion, since you don’t need much clothing to subsist.posted over 1 year ago
+you can have minimalism in fashion from an aesthetic perspective, but that’s different from living a minimalist lifestyle. to live a minimalist lifestyle would almost have to abandon fashion, since you don’t need much clothing to subsist.posted almost 5 years ago

 I agree with this that tightsandtea commented “to live a minimalist lifestyle would almost have to abandon fashion, since you don’t need much clothing to subsist.”

 With that in mind I’ve tried to become more minimalistic, even though I get the urge to buy something I try to think it through, and remind myself that it’s a want not a need.
-I’ve also tried to put more of my clothes to use, I already downsized a bit a couple months ago, and feel like I could still do some more downsizing.posted over 1 year ago
+I’ve also tried to put more of my clothes to use, I already downsized a bit a couple months ago, and feel like I could still do some more downsizing.posted almost 5 years ago

 I’ve been trying to downsize, for the longest time.
 (I still feel like I have way too much stuff!)